jdittrich/userNeedResearchBook/text/allURBook.md

 set: Yes or no, marks from A-F, a List of Nouns.
 They would be useful if you would want to do statistics, for analysis resulting in statements like »56.3% agreed strongly on Question X«.
-However, we want to find out about the *why* and *how* of the user’s work here.
+However, we want to find out about the *why* and *how* of the participant’s work here.

-Imagine in contrast to the research session outlined above (short answers, short questions) a day-to-day situation, in which you get to know about somebody else experiences: A conversation with a friend.
-In such an exchange you will tell each other your experience, what you felt, why you did this and that etc. In a diagram it would look like
+Imagine, in contrast to the research session outlined above (short answers, short questions) a day-to-day situation, in which you get to know about somebody else experiences: A conversation with a friend.
+In such an exchange you will tell each other your experiences, what you felt, why you did this and that etc. In a diagram it would look like
 this:

 ![giving longer aswers, equal share](../images/talkDiagram_friend.svg)

-In contrast to a conversation, our main goal is to collect data; we don’t want to tell about our Job as a user researcher or the like, but mostly hear answers from the participant.
+In contrast to a conversation, our main goal is to collect data; we don’t want to tell about our Job as a user researcher, but mostly hear answers from the participant.
 Thus asking questions and getting answers in a user needs research session look like this: